itsjustlife/dimmi/ARKHIVE/Who/Individuals/Activists_Humanitarians/Martin_Luther_King_Jr_Civil_Rights_Leader.md

+WHAT: Civil Rights Act
+WHEN: 1960s
+WHERE: USA
-WHAT: Civil Rights Act; WHEN: 1960s; WHERE: USA; WHY: Racial Equality
+WHY: Racial Equality